open-telemetry/opentelemetry-collector-contrib/exporter/lokiexporter/README.md

 ## Deprecation notice

 This component is **deprecated**: Loki now supports native [OTLP ingestion](https://grafana.com/docs/loki/latest/send-data/otel/) starting from v3.
 Grafana Cloud also supports [OTLP native ingestion](https://grafana.com/docs/grafana-cloud/send-data/otlp/send-data-otlp) for logs.
-This component will be removed in September 2024.
+This component will be removed in November 2024.

 ### Benefits of the new Loki OpenTelemetry log format